 §558.820.
 Hospice Interdisciplinary Team.

 (a) A hospice must designate an interdisciplinary team (IDT) composed of persons who work together to meet the physical, medical, psychosocial, emotional, and spiritual needs of a hospice client and family facing terminal illness and bereavement.
-The IDT members must provide the care and services offered by the hospice and all of the members of the IDT must supervise the care and services the hospice provides.
+The IDT members must provide the care and services offered by the hospice and all the members of the IDT must supervise the care and services the hospice provides.

 (b) An IDT must include persons who are qualified and competent to practice in the following professional roles: